xizde/archerage-damage-heal-meter-overlay/README.md

 ## Installation

-Instalation guide on youtube: https://www.youtube.com/watch?v=GyfF6G-qFAE To use the ArcheRage Game Overlay, you just need to set up the config.json "logFilePath" variable to your log location and then execute the app.exe.
+Instalation guide on youtube: https://www.youtube.com/watch?v=GyfF6G-qFAE

+Note: To use the ArcheRage Game Overlay, you just need to set up the config.json "logFilePath" variable to your log location and then execute the app.exe.

 ## Usage